H.R. 2189: Law-Enforcement Innovate to De-Escalate Act

 The 10-11% manufacturers excise tax on firearms and ammunition that HR 2189 exempts qualifying less-than-lethal devices from.

-The tax exemptions section that HR 2189 expands with a new subsection (d) specifically for less-than-lethal projectile devices.
+The tax exemptions section that HR 2189 expands with a new subsection (d) for less-than-lethal devices, the 90-day classification request, and the annual device lists.

 26 U.S.C. § 5845 — National Firearms Act Definitions